bloxberg-org/blips/blips/blip-2-researchcertificate.md

         }
     },
     // Html to render when certificate is verified - OPTIONAL.
-    "displayHtml": "<h1>bloxberg Certificate</h1><h2>This bloxberg certificate serves as a proof of existence that the data corresponding to the SHA256 Hash were transacted on the bloxberg blockchain at the issued time.</h2>",
+    "displayHtml": "<h1>bloxberg Certificate</h1><h2>This bloxberg certificate serves as a proof of existence that the data corresponding to the Cryptographic Identifier were transacted on the bloxberg blockchain at the issued time.</h2>",
     // Cryptographic identifier that is derived from the research object to certify.
 The exact hashing or identification algorithm can be generalized, but must uniquely identify a file such as SHA256, SHA-3, or ISCC.
-    "hash": "0x0e4ded5319861c8daac00d425c53a16bd180a7d01a340a0e00f7dede40d2c9f6",
+    "crid": "0x0e4ded5319861c8daac00d425c53a16bd180a7d01a340a0e00f7dede40d2c9f6",
-    // Crytographic identifier generation mechanism used to derive value in *hash*.
+    // Crytographic identifier generation mechanism used to derive value in *crid*. - OPTIONAL IF *crid* is self-describing, for example formatted as a multihash.
-    "hashType": "SHA256",
+    "cridType": "SHA256",
     // Digital proof that ensures tamper-resistance.
     "proof": {
         // Cryptographic signature suite used to generate the signature.